mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    `docker-compose exec -u hdfs sandbox-hdp beeline -u jdbc:hive2://sandbox-hdp:10000/ -n hdfs`

-3. Create a database to store the sample data:
+3. Create a database for the sample data:

    `CREATE DATABASE IF NOT EXISTS retail_demo;`

-4. Create a table inside the database that points to the data previously uploaded:
+4. Create a table inside the database that points to the sample data:

    ```sql
    CREATE TABLE retail_demo.customer_addresses_dim_hive